By Melissa Castro, CPA

 Before I dive into the list, I wanted to share something my fellow co-worker observed the other day at work: “I was having a pretty bad day, but then I saw they had mint chocolate chip ice cream in the freezer.
 Now I’m having the best day.”

 On that note, I have to start with the obvious, FOOD.
-Whether it’s a sundae bar, a smoothie station, or a themed snack based on the National Days Calendar (I just learned that National Cream Cheese Brownie Day exists and that it falls during busy season… just putting that out there), food-based surprises, I’ve found, are always a crowd-pleaser.
+Whether it’s a sundae bar, a smoothie station, or a themed snack based on the National Days Calendar (I just learned that National Cream Cheese Brownie Day exists and that it falls during busy season… just putting that out there), food-based surprises, I’ve found, are always a crowd-pleaser to boost morale during busy season.
 Even something small, like adding new coffee and tea varieties to the pantry, can break up the monotony.
 It’s also nice to have healthy options available throughout the day, too, like nuts, fruit, even hummus.
 Oranges are the fastest to go in our office, and it’s also the easiest fruit to offer your cube-mates a slice of!

-Speaking of healthy options (but only briefly, as this is not my area of expertise), incorporating small doses of fitness into each day can also help boost your spirit and wake you up.
+Speaking of healthy options (but only briefly, as this is not my area of expertise), incorporating small doses of fitness into each day, even during busy season, can also help boost your morale and wake you up.
 If possible, you could designate one conference room as an “exercise room” – you could have small weights, a mini trampoline, or a punching bag.
 Every firm should have a punching bag.

 Now back to something I know more about: silly contests.
 The best kind of silly contest is fun to participate in regardless of whether you win (and also fun to stumble upon, years later, in your e-mail archives).
 For example, you could hold a contest to come up with the “best” accounting-themed band name (dibs on Materiallica, Mega-debit, and Sum 1041).
 A personal favorite of mine is the “guess the baby” contest — there’s always one baby photo that stumps everyone in the firm.
 You could also have a firm-wide “scavenger hunt” of employee fun facts – that’s how I learned that one of our tax managers used to DJ at a college radio station playing metal and hardcore music and that a member of the HR team appeared on an episode of Deal or No Deal.
 I recently had to come up with a fun fact about myself for a team-building event and consulted my husband for a suggestion.
 He replied a bit too quickly, “just write that you’ve had the first five notes of ‘Deck the Halls’ stuck in your head for the last 8 years,” and now my co-workers are no longer confused when I hum “Fa-la-la-la-la la-la-la-la” in the spring.